drogfild/hass-multiscrape/README.md

+## This version is legacy, please see dev branch
+Please test dev branch and send a DM to me if that works for you!

 ### This fork adds possibility to login to html form before scraping.
 I'm calling it prelogin.
 See updated example configuration below.
-For more info about multipscrape see original author https://github.com/danieldotnl/hass-multiscrape
+For more info about multipscrape itself see original author https://github.com/danieldotnl/hass-multiscrape

 # HA MultiScrape custom component